HBSTech/Kentico13CoreBaseline/README.md

 2. [HBS.AutomaticGeneratedUserRoles.Kentico](https://www.nuget.org/packages/HBS.AutomaticGeneratedUserRoles.Kentico/)

 ## Upgrading / Hotfixing Admin
 If you already had the Baseline for Admin, or are upgrading / hotfixing in the future, make sure to update the `Kentico.Xperience.Libraries` nuget package on the admin to the version your site is either on or hotfixing to.
-The NuGet packages this Baseline uses inherits this nuget package, and if you fail to update this package after you hotfix, your Admin solution will probably not work.
+The NuGet packages this Baseline uses inherits this nuget package, and **if you fail to update this package after you hotfix, your Admin solution will probably not work.**

-## Upgrading from Baseline V1 (13.0.5-13.0.15) to V2 (13.0.16+)
-If you used the KX13 baseline and want to integrate the refresh features.
-After hotfixing your admin solution to KX 13.0.16+, proceed to update the `Kentico.Xperience.AspNetCore.WebApp` to the newer hotfix.
-Then, please view the [Refresh 1](https://github.com/HBSTech/Kentico13CoreBaseline/commit/543e98e14799fe6f9e6b3018e023a5d003343ec1) Commit to view the items updated and the differences, and manually incorporate those changes into your solution.
-This also requires updating your `MVCCaching.Kentico.Core` and `MVCCaching.Base.Core` to the latest version.
+# FRESH INSTALL
 ## Install Site Objects
 In your Kentico Admin instance, go to `Sites` - `Import Site or Object` and upload the [Baseline Site](https://github.com/HBSTech/Kentico13CoreBaseline/blob/master/Kentico13CoreBaseline-AdminSiteImport.zip).
 You can import these objects into an existing site or create the site from it.